Fixed protection

 Key points

-- Provides a higher lifetime allowance (LTA) than the standard LTA, offering valuable protection against LTA tax charges
+- Introduced to provide a higher lifetime allowance (LTA) than the standard LTA, offering valuable protection against LTA tax charges.
+These charges no longer apply from 6 April 2023

 - There are three versions - fixed protection 2012 (£1.8M) fixed protection 2014 (£1.5M) and fixed protection 2016 (£1.25M)